 Let u = cos (x)

-Now, the second derivative test calculator applies the power rule:
+Now, the second one derivative test calculator applies the strength rule:

 \( u^4 \text{ goes to } 4u^3 \) Then, apply the chain rule.
 Multiply by \( d / dxcos(x) \):